- 164 views

 With a new-found sense of self-confidence, Hobart, Tasmania’s oldest city, is no doubt brimming with intrigue for the avid traveler.
 Although there might be a small-town feel to it, the list of Hobart attractions goes on and on.
 With its beautiful Georgian and Victorian architecture, a booming food scene, and a wide variety of arts and crafts to take home as souvenirs, you’ll have more than enough to do in Hobart’s 15+ hours of sunshine per day during the height of summer.

-Often referred to as the gateway to Antarctica and the Southern Ocean, Hobart is also a perfect starting point for holidaymakers looking to embark on an enticing boating adventure.
+Often referred to as the gateway to Antarctica and the Southern Ocean, Hobart is also a perfect starting point for holidaymakers looking to embark on an enticing boating adventure or for those looking for less crowded destinations on their Australia tour.
 If you’re left pondering about the top things to do in Hobart, look no further than this travel guide, which will provide you with a wealth of information to help you plan the trip of a lifetime!

 Depending on what exactly you’d like to see and do in Hobart, there are a few ideal times during the year to visit Tasmania’s capital city.
 During the summer months of December through February, Hobart experiences its peak tourist season.
 This means that the crowds might be a bit more hectic during this time of the year, so if you’re looking to enjoy a less crammed holiday, the off-season between March and May might be more ideal for your needs.
 The winter months from April to November are also a great time for hiking in cooler weather.

 For more information check out our travel guide on Best Time to Visit in Australia.